ONSdigital/eq-questionnaire-runner/ci/README.md

 # Deploying with [Concourse](https://concourse-ci.org/)

-To deploy this application with Concourse, you must have a Kubernetes cluster already provisioned and be logged in to a Concourse instance that has access to the cluster.
+To deploy this application with Concourse, you must be logged in to a Concourse instance that has access to the project.

 ## Deploying credentials

-Before deploying the app you need to create credentials on Kubernetes.
+Before deploying the app you need to create credentials.
 This can be done via Concourse using the following task commands:

 ```sh
 REGION=<cluster_region> \